cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 Interrupt generation:
 ~~~~~~~~~~~~~~~~~~~~~
-- FW initialization is performed.
-- IRQ_BIT is set to '1' in the CFG_REG_LO or CFG_REG_HI CSR
+- If the IRQ_BIT of  CFG_REG_LO is set to '1' , irq_lo_o will be asserted when the counter value of Timer_lo reaches the TIMER_CMP_LO.
-- Timer is started by above method.
-- irq_lo_o or irq_hi_o is set to '1' when the counter value of timer_lo or timer_hi reaches the TIMER_CMP_LO or TIMER_CMP_HI.
+- If the IRQ_BIT of  CFG_REG_HI is set to '1' , irq_hi_o will be asserted when the counter value of Timer_hi reaches the TIMER_CMP_HI.

 Pin Diagram